ManuelWiese/connectivity-monitor/README.md

 ```

 To build the container for multiple architectures(e.g. and64 and arm64) use *docker buildx*.
-The following example uses QEMU emulation support, using native nodes might be easier.
+The following example uses QEMU emulation support.
+Using native nodes might be easier.

 ```shell
 # create a new builder instance using the BuildKit docker-container